Mon district: Shangnyu Village

 Ruled by the chief Angh, Shangnyu is one of the prominent villages in Mon District.
 There is a wooden monument measuring 8 feet in height and 12 feet in breadth – believed to be constructed by heavenly angels.
 Carvings of human beings and other creatures are engraved on this monument.
 Memorial stones are also found in front of the Angh's palace.
 It is believed that there was a friendly trade relationship between the Shangnyu and the Ahom Kings.

 Chi

-Chi is another prominent village near Mon town.
-It is ruled by the Angh of Chi village The Angh's house is the biggest in the village and has a display of skulls of enemies supposedly killed by him and his ancestors.
+Chi is another prominent village in Mon district and one of the oldest villages in Nagaland.
+It is ruled by the Ahng and administered by the Village Council.The Ahng's house is the biggest in the village and has a display of skulls of enemies killed during the head hunting era.
+The village has three morungs with different wood sculptures and log drums in them.

 Lungwa

 Lungwa (Longwa) is one of the biggest villages in Mon District and sits on the India-Myanmar international border.
 The village has a road connecting it to Loji village in Myanmar's Sagaing Division, that also provides access to the larger Tatmadaw military towns of Lahe and Yengjong in Myanmar.
 The Lungwa Angh's house is situated in the middle of the border of India and Myanmar.
 One half of the Angh's house falls within Indian territory, whereas the other half lies under Myanmar control.
 However, the whole village is controlled by the Angh.
 He has 60 wives and he rules over 60 villages of the Konyak tribe extending up to Myanmar and Arunachal Pradesh.